bfabiszewski/libmobi/README.md

 C library for handling Mobipocket/Kindle (MOBI) ebook format documents.

+Library comes with several [command line tools](https://github.com/bfabiszewski/libmobi/tree/public/tools) for working with ebooks.
-For examples on how to use the library have a look at tools folder.
+The tools may also be used as examples on how to use the library.

 ## Features:
 - reading and parsing: